Yer1k/EHR_Utils/README.md

 ```

 #### Sick patient check
-The method `is_sick` of `Patient` object should take the data and return whether the patient is sick.
+The method `is_sick` of `Lab` object should take the data and return whether the patient is sick.
 For example,

 ```python
 >> Lab("1A8791E3-A61C-455A-8DEE-763EB90C9B2C").is_sick( "METABOLIC: ALBUMIN", ">", 4.0)